Bruce Zabriski

-Bruce Zabriski (born August 3, 1957) is an American professional golfer who played on the PGA Tour, European Tour and the Nationwide Tour.
+Bruce Zabriski (born August 3, 1957) is an American professional golfer.
+He has played on the PGA Tour, European Tour, and the Nationwide Tour.

+Career

-Zabriski joined the European Tour in 1985 and would play on the Tour until 1987.
+In 1980, Zabriski turned pro.
+He joined the European Tour in 1985 and would play on the Tour until 1987.
 His best finish came at the Benson & Hedges International Open where he finished in a tie for 6th.
 He also recorded his best finish on the Order of Merit that year, finishing 103rd.

-Zabriski joined the PGA Tour in 1988, earning his Tour card through qualifying school.
+Zabriski joined the PGA Tour in 1988 earning his tour card at 1987 PGA Tour Qualifying School.
 He struggled in his rookie year and his best finish came at the Deposit Guaranty Golf Classic where he finished in a tie for twelfth, a career best.
 He played in five Nationwide Tour events in 1991 where he recorded three top-10 finishes including a win at the Ben Hogan Panama City Beach Classic.
 He rejoined the PGA Tour the following year, earning his card through qualifying school.
 In his second year on Tour he matched his career best finish on Tour at the United Airlines Hawaiian Open, finishing in a tie for twelfth.

-Zabriski won the PGA Professional National Championship in 1997 and the PGA Assistant Professional Championship in 1995.
-He has won 22 events in the New York metropolitan area.
-Zabriski was named the National PGA Player of the Year a record five times (1991, 1994, 1996, 1997, 1998).
-He was also the number one ranked PGA club professional player three years in a row (1996-1998).
-He was also named the Metropolitan PGA Player of the Year five times (1989, 1991, 1993, 1996, 1997).
-He was also named to the PGA President's Council on Growing the Game in 2006.